 Getting started with Maestro

-Maestro is a full container management service.
-Once your Docker images are ready we’ll take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).
+Maestro is an end-to-end solution for building, deploying and managing containerized applications.
+We build your code into Docker images and/or fetch pre-built images from your repostitories.
+We also take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).

 What you’ll need